sighingnow/jekyll-gitbook/_posts/2024-05-27-exp_design.md

 \end{cases}
 $$

+In general, we can use $Z$-test when we know the variances.
 The test statistic for the Z-test is given by:

 $$
 Z = \frac{(\bar{Y}_1 - \bar{Y}_2) - \overbrace{(\pi_1 - \pi_2)}^0}{\sqrt{\hat{\pi}(1 - \hat{\pi})\left( \frac{1}{n_1} + \frac{1}{n_2} \right)}} \sim \mathcal{N}(0,1)